-The September 11, 2001 attacks in the United States by Afghanistan-based terror group al-Qaida led to closer coordination between Pakistan and the United States on security and stability in South Asia.
+The September 11, 2001, attacks in the United States by Afghanistan-based terror group al-Qaida led to closer coordination between Pakistan and the United States on security and stability in South Asia.
 Pakistan pledged cooperation with the United States in counterterrorism efforts, which included locating and shutting down terrorist training camps within Pakistan's borders, cracking down on extremist groups, and withdrawing support for the Taliban regime in Afghanistan.
-The United States resumed a close security partnership with the Pakistani military and law enforcement.
-In 2004, the United States recognized its closer bilateral ties with Pakistan by naming Pakistan as a Major Non-NATO Ally.
+The United States resumed a close security partnership with Pakistan, and in 2004, the United States recognized its closer bilateral ties with Pakistan by naming Pakistan as a Major Non-NATO Ally.

 U.S. Assistance to Pakistan

 The U.S. Congress passed the Enhanced Partnership with Pakistan Act (often referred to as “Kerry-Lugar-Berman,” or “KLB,” after its co-sponsors) in October 2009 in order to demonstrate the U.S. long-term commitment to cooperation with the Pakistani people and their civilian institutions.
-Between October 2009 and July 2013, the U.S. disbursed over $3.55 billion in civilian assistance to Pakistan, including over $1 billion of humanitarian assistance following natural disasters floods and conflict.
+Between October 2009 and March 2014, the U.S. disbursed over $4.38 billion in civilian assistance to Pakistan, including over $1 billion of humanitarian assistance following natural disasters, floods and conflict.

 U.S. civilian assistance to Pakistan is focused on five priority areas: energy; economic growth, including agriculture; community stabilization of restive areas; education; and health.
-These priorities were determined in consultation with the Government of Pakistan.
-The U.S. implements programs with Pakistani partners, including the Government of Pakistan, civil society, and private sector actors to increase local capacity and promote sustainability of efforts.
-Thus far, U.S. contributions have added over 1,000 megawatts to Pakistan’s electricity grid through infrastructure upgrades, rehabilitation, and policy consultation; led to the launch of the Pakistan Private Investment Initiative (PPII), which will provide seed funding to small and medium sized enterprises in Pakistan; and funded over 650 kilometers of roads in the Federally Administered Tribal Areas and Khyber Pakhtunkhwa.
+These priorities were determined in consultation with the government of Pakistan.
+The U.S. implements programs with Pakistani partners, including the government of Pakistan, civil society, and private sector actors to increase local capacity and promote sustainability of efforts.
+Thus far, U.S. contributions have added over 1,300 megawatts to Pakistan’s electricity grid through infrastructure upgrades, rehabilitation, and policy consultation; led to the launch of the Pakistan Private Investment Initiative (PPII), which will provide seed funding to small and medium sized enterprises in Pakistan; built or reconstructed over 800 schools; and funded more than 900 kilometers of roads in the Federally Administered Tribal Areas and Khyber Pakhtunkhwa.
 These results and others promote our mutual goal of a stable, secure, and prosperous Pakistan.

 Bilateral Economic Relations

-In 2012, Pakistan's exports to all countries were estimated at $24.63 billion and its imports at $39.81 billion.
-In 2012, the United States accounted for 13.3% of the country's exports, the most of any country, and $1.5 billion of its imports.
+In FY 2014 (July 2013 - June 2014), Pakistan's exports to all countries were estimated at $25.162 billion and its imports at $41.689 billion.
+In FY 2013, the United States accounted for 15.7% of the country's exports, the most of any country, and $1.12 billion of its imports.
 Bilateral trade between the United States and Pakistan exceeded $5 billion.
-The United States is also one of the top sources of foreign direct investment to Pakistan, with $223 million in FY 2012.
+The United States is also one of the top sources of foreign direct investment to Pakistan, with $206.8 million in FY 2013.
 Pakistan has taken steps over the years to liberalize its trade and investment regimes, either unilaterally or in the context of commitments made with the World Trade Organization (WTO), the International Monetary Fund (IMF), and the World Bank.
 It is relatively open to foreign investment, but its ranking in the World Bank’s Doing Business Index continues to sink, largely due to issues of governance and the ongoing energy crisis.
-In October 2012 and June 2013 the United States and Pakistan organized bilateral business opportunities conferences in London and Dubai respectively.
+In October 2012 and June 2013 the United States and Pakistan organized bilateral business opportunities conferences in London and Dubai respectively, and in October 2013 U.S. Ambassador Olson led a reverse trade mission to the United States.
 Major U.S. investments are concentrated in fast-moving consumer goods, construction, chemicals, energy, and communications.

 Pakistan's Membership in International Organizations

-Pakistan and the United States belong to a number of the same international organizations, including the United Nations, WTO, IMF, and World Bank.
+Pakistan and the United States belong to a number of the same international organizations, including the United Nations, World Trade Organization, International Monetary Fund, and World Bank.
 Pakistan is not a signatory of the Nuclear Non-Proliferation Treaty.

 Pakistan maintains an embassy in the United States at 3517 International Court NW, Washington, DC 20008 (tel.
 202-243-6500).
 It has consulates in Los Angeles, New York, Chicago, and Houston.